 One thing to look out for is to check if ALL ink lines are printing - occasionally an entire ink line will drop out and will be missing from the nozzle check print - so make sure you don't just check the lines you see, but also that you count the number of colours on the nozzle check (and note only one of PK and MK is checked, so you should have (number of inks - 10) patterns printed on your check!).

-(Some Canon owners maybe wondering about all this, or thinking (perhaps a little smugly, even) - that their machines never clog, or deal with clogs automatically.
-This is sort of true - Canon printers have spare nozzles and clogged nozzles are simply turned off.
-But of course this is why with Canons you do have to periodically change your entire printer head - which is expensive, and irritating as you have to re-do all your colour management because thermal heads vary in behavior from head to head quite significantly.
+(Some Canon owners maybe wondering about all this, or thinking (perhaps a little smugly, even) - that their machines 'never clog', or deal with clogs automatically.
+This is sort of true - Canon printers have spare nozzles and clogged nozzles are simply detected and turned off.
+But of course this is why with Canons you do have to periodically change your entire printer head - which is expensive, and irritating as you have to re-do all your colour management because thermal heads vary in behaviour from head to head quite significantly.
 Personally we prefer the more manual Epson approach, but both approaches have their pros and cons).